What is the CIA Triad? Definition, Importance, & Examples

 Confidentiality, Integrity, and Availability.
 These are the three core components of the CIA triad, an information security model meant to guide an organization’s security procedures and policies.

-While people outside the information security community might hear the phrase CIA Triad and think “conspiracy theory,” those in the cybersecurity field know that the CIA Triad has absolutely nothing to do with the Central Intelligence Agency.
-Instead, the CIA triad has everything to do with keeping your organization’s data, networks, and devices safe and secure, while strengthening the security posture of your organization.
+While people outside the information security community might hear the phrase “CIA Triad” and think “conspiracy theory,” those in the cybersecurity field know that it has absolutely nothing to do with the Central Intelligence Agency.

 What is the CIA Triad?

-The CIA triad is widely accepted as a model in information security.
-It’s not a singular doctrine and there was no one author.
-Rather the model appears to have developed over time, with roots as old as modern computing, pulling concepts from various sources.
-Ben Miller, vice president for Dragos, seems to be one of the few people who has done any digging on the origins of the triad.
-He wrote a blog post 11 years ago about its roots and was unable to find a single source.
-Instead, the concepts seem to be pulled from a few different documents: a 1976 paper for the U.S. Air Force, for example, and a paper written in the 1980s about the difference between commercial and military computer systems.
+The CIA triad is widely accepted as a foundational model in information security.
+It’s not a singular doctrine, and there was no one author.
+Rather, the model appears to have developed over time, with roots as old as modern computing, pulling concepts from various sources.
+Ben Miller, vice president for Dragos, seems to be one of the few people who has dug into the triad’s origins.

-What are the components of the CIA Triad?
+What are the Components of the CIA Triad?

 Confidentiality